 The Classic Awning beautifies doors, windows and storefronts.
 Classic Awnings are perfect for coffee shops, and ice cream parlors as customers can enjoy eating their treats protected from the rain and sun.
 For example, you’ll see an awning below for Lemondrop, who is a frozen yogurt company.
 In the heat of the summer, many young children and families can be spotted enjoying a frozen yogurt in the shade of the awning.
 If your business sees a lot of taxi traffic, classic awnings protect customers from the elements, such as snow or rain while they wait for their cab.

 Promenade awnings are also known as waterfall awnings and have a rounded top.
-These awnings are available with or without side curtains, and the frame is typically made from welded tubular steel or aluminium.
+These awnings are available with or without side curtains, and the frame is typically made from welded tubular steel or aluminum.
 Like all of our commercial signs, there are lots of options to choose from, such as painted frames, rigid valance, loose valance, eggcrate ceiling, backlighting, rounded ends and graphics.

 Esquire Dome Awnings